-Have you moved your company’s headquarters to Poland or would you like to open a bank account abroad?
-You need to be patient and prepare a lot of documents.
-In this article, we’ll take you through the essentials – how to open a bank account in Poland for a foreign company.
+Have you relocated your company’s headquarters to Poland or are you interested in opening a bank account for a foreign company abroad?
+In either case, it is important to be patient and prepare the necessary documents.
+In this article, we will guide you through the essential steps of opening a bank account in Poland for a foreign company.

-First of all, a good bank account should provide customers with an individual IBAN.
-If you want to use your account in Europe, avoid banks that do not offer this option.
+First and foremost, a good bank account should provide customers with an individual IBAN.
+If you intend to use your account within Europe, it is advisable to avoid banks that do not offer this option.

-Finally, let’s look at our foreign currency accounts – can we open an account in EUR, PLN or another currency, and what exchange rate does the bank offer for conversion?
+Furthermore, let’s examine the availability of foreign currency accounts.
+Can we open an account in EUR, PLN, or another desired currency, and what exchange rates does the bank provide for currency conversion?

-If we want to use ATMs, let’s find out if the bank will issue a multi-currency card.
-This option will allow us to avoid high costs when withdrawing money from ATMs.
+If we plan to use ATMs, it is advisable to inquire whether the bank issues a multi-currency card.
+This feature will help us avoid excessive costs when withdrawing money from ATMs.

-Finally, it is worth paying attention to the costs of opening and maintaining an account.
-These should be reasonable, i.e. free up to a certain deposit limit and a reasonable fixed fee above this limit.
+Lastly, it is crucial to take into account the costs associated with opening and maintaining an account.
+These fees should be reasonable, such as being free up to a certain deposit limit and incurring a reasonable fixed fee above this limit.

 Bank account in a foreign bank – what do I need ?